RSCC Policies & Guidelines

 The individual instructor is the key figure in the educational process of the college, and his/her attitude, personality, skill, character, and initiative will determine how well the college accomplishes its mission and the general education objectives.
-He/she plays a prominent role in curriculum development through constant evaluation of student and course outcomes.
-Refer to PA-22-01 for information on academic freedom.
-(Access the complete detailed RSCC Policy PA-22-01, Academic Tenure, at www.roanestate.edu/policies/.)
+He/she plays a prominent role in curriculum development through constant evaluation of student, course and program outcomes.
+Refer to PA-22-02 for information on academic freedom.
+(Access the complete detailed RSCC Policy PA-22-02, Academic Freedom and Responsibility at www.roanestate.edu/policies/.)

 The following list of responsibilities and procedures should not be considered as a complete list but as a guide for some of the activities that have been and are now being done in and through the college as an institution.
 These guidelines must constantly be evaluated, changed, and supplemented as needs become apparent.

 Faculty members who are assigned full-time to one of the instructional divisions are responsible to the appropriate dean and the Vice President for Student Learning for fulfilling the following duties and responsibilities:

 - A full teaching load will be 15 hours or the equivalent per term unless the dean assigns other duties for the benefit of the college.
 Additional teaching load assignments may be made within the TBR Policy on Extra Compensation.

 - Maintain current course syllabi, indicating course objectives and submit to the dean and students on the first day of class.
 Syllabi should follow the syllabus template recommended by Faculty Senate and approved by the Chief Academic Officer and President.